QuantEcon/lecture-source-py/source/rst/arma.rst

 As we will see, this can be interpreted as meaning that "all frequencies are equally present".

-(White light has this property when frequency refers to the visible spectrum, a connection that provides the origins of the term "white noise").
+(White light has this property when frequency refers to the visible spectrum, a connection that provides the origins of the term "white noise")

 Example 2: :index:`AR` and :index:`MA` and :index:`ARMA`